PR0CK0/GenerativeAI_and_LinkedData/README.md

 # Generative AI and Linked Data
 A detailed record of my research into the interplay of LD and ML.
-Mostly interested on maintaining ML provenance, from requirements to phase-out and archival, with a focus on generative AI models.
+Mostly interested in maintaining ML provenance, from requirements to phase-out and archival, with a focus on generative AI models.
 The general focus of the research:

 1. Getting generative models to spit out valid triples and maybe DL axioms
 2. ML workflows, from end-to-end, in an operational context